yani-again/knr-exercises/README.md

 In most cases, the programs are written for the sake of completion to allow me to practice my C skills and ensure I can satisfy the exercise criteria.

-In some cases, the `README` file will outline decisions I have made for the purposes of streamlining the program, feel free to find and read those.
+In some cases, the `README` file may outline decisions I have made for the purposes of streamlining the program, feel free to find and read those.

-One of the earlier exercises has a string-matching algorithm implementation which I found quite interesting to work on.